Worm (web serial): Synopsis

 Over the next two years, Taylor continues serving out her sentence with the Chicago Wards.
 When Dinah's deadline passes, Jack Slash resurfaces with an army of cloned members (and former members) of the Slaughterhouse Nine, forcing Weaver and her allies to go to war against Jack to prevent the apocalypse.
 Though they manage to hold off Jack and his army, Jack manages to reach Scion, the most powerful superhero of all, and convinces him to begin an apocalyptic, interdimensional rampage that would become known as "Gold Morning" - the prophesied end of the world.
 Billions are killed across the multiverse over the course of Gold Morning, with Scion overpowering the parahuman defenders with great ease.
 It is revealed that Scion is the avatar of an unfathomably powerful alien entity referred to as The Warrior, responsible for seeding the planet with superpowers in the first place, as part of his species' reproductive cycle; a cycle that would end in the destruction of the planet and all its alternate-dimension counterparts.
 One of the most powerful capes, Eidolon, is revealed to have unintentionally created the Endbringers before he is killed.
-The Undersiders find them and convince them to aid in the battle.
+The Undersiders convince the Endbringers to aid in the battle against Scion.

 Taylor, in a desperate bid to defeat Scion, has her power surgically altered to control humans as well as insects, becoming “Khepri.”
 The plan succeeds, with Khepri gaining complete mental domination over the trans-dimensional array of parahuman defenders, coordinating the parahumans with great acuity and overwhelming the alien entity.
 Gold Morning ends with humanity victorious, but the surgery causes Taylor's power to consume her mind and render her insane, prompting her to flee from her allies and into the expanse of the multiverse before being accosted by Contessa, another powerful precognitive parahuman.
 Contessa is shown to be the final agent and architect of the interdimensional conspiracy known as Cauldron, suggested to be responsible for many of the previous events of the story with the aim of combating Scion.
 Contessa then shoots the ailing Taylor twice in the head, seemingly euthanizing the younger woman and neutralizing whatever threat Khepri would later pose.
 In a series of epilogues, the short-term fate of the remaining Undersiders and surviving heroes following Gold Morning is addressed.